security-egg/securityegg/_posts/2021-05-01-cyber-defense-path.md

     </li>
     <li style="margin-top: 1rem">
      <i><b>What type of DNS server contains records specific to domain extensions (i.e. .com, .co.uk*, etc)*?
 Use the long version of the name.</b></i><br>
-	Besides .com and .org there are a lot of other extenstions that could conclude a domain.
+	Besides .com and .org, there are a lot of other extensions that could conclude a domain.
 Thus, every <u>Top-Level Domain</u> server handles only specific extensions.
     </li>
     <li style="margin-top: 1rem">
      <i><b>Where is the very first place your computer would look to find the IP address of a domain?</b></i><br>